 While stakeholder input or engagement is often considered to be separate from scientific research and risk/benefit assessment, it is crucial to incorporate it at all phases of the research and development process for new technologies.
 As such, input from stakeholders should be incorporated into each phase of development of gene drive technologies, from the start of the design phase of a particular gene drive technology, through the risk/benefit assessment and the selection of a field trial site, to the development of a plan for a proposed field release.
-Different types of stakeholders may have differing views of potential benefits/harms, and different communities may weigh the importance of impacts on the environment or ecology, the stakeholders may require unique approaches that are tailored to the context of any given project.
+Different types of stakeholders may have differing views of potential benefits/harms, and different communities may weigh the importance of impacts on the environment or ecology, the economy, or public health differently.
+As such, addressing concerns raised by communities and stakeholders may require unique approaches that are tailored to the context of any given project.